kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

     C. Werner syndrome

 ### Q121
-A very tall 20-year-old man with a high, arched palate, large span and long fingers, presenting with a medullary thyroid carcinoma.
+A very tall 20-year-old man with a high, arched palate, large span and long fingers, presenting with a *medullary thyroid carcinoma*.
-#### Answer:
+#### Answer: B. Sipple syndrome - ?

 ### Q122
-A 40-year-old woman presents with bilateral phaeochromocytoma.
-She has a past medical history of medullary thyroid carcinoma.
+A 40-year-old woman presents with *bilateral phaeochromocytoma*.
+She has a past medical history of *medullary thyroid carcinoma*.
-#### Answer:
+#### Answer: B. Sipple syndrome - ?

 ### Q123
-A 50-year-old woman presents with pituitary adenoma and parathyroid hyperplasia.
+A 50-year-old woman presents with *pituitary adenoma* and *parathyroid hyperplasia*.
 Her mother also had a pituitary adenoma.
-#### Answer:
+#### Answer: C. Werner syndrome - ?

 ### Q124
-A 60-year-old man who has multiple mucosal neuromas presents with a medullary thyroid carcinoma.
+A 60-year-old man who has *multiple mucosal neuromas* presents with a *medullary thyroid carcinoma*.
-#### Answer:
+#### Answer: A. Gorlin syndrome - ?

 Q125-128: Theme: Types of Graft